 - Opportunity to attract more patients due to doctor specialties and credentials; and

-- Ability to offer patience a variety of skills
+- Ability to offer patients a variety of skills

-The benefits of practicing as a solo trader include:
+The benefits of practising as a sole trader include:

 - Retaining all profits from the medical practice;